WESB

 WESB (1490 AM) is a radio station licensed to Bradford, Pennsylvania, United States.
 The station is locally owned under the name "WESB Incorporated."
 Its sister station is WBRR.

-The station is a full-service music station with its own news department.
-National news is provided by ABC Flex Network.
-Sports coverage includes Bradford High School, Pittsburgh Pirates, NFL Sunday Night Football, NFL Monday Night Football, NFL Thursday Night Football and NCAA college basketball.
+History

-WESB prides itself as being the News Leader of The Twin Tiers (Southwestern, New York and Northwestern, Pennsylvania).
-Hourly local newscasts run hourly from 5 am until 11 pm weekdays, 7 am until midnight Saturday, and 8 am until midnight Sunday.
-In addition, two extended newscasts are presented at noon each day and the 'ARG News Review' weekdays at 5pm and weekends at 9 am.
-Short news digests also play during Pittsburgh Pirates games.
+The station is a full-service music station with a news department.
+The national news is provided by ABC Flex Network.
+Sports coverage includes Bradford High School, Pittsburgh Pirates, NFL Sunday Night Football, NFL Monday Night Football, NFL Thursday Night Football, and NCAA college basketball.

 Local hosts and shows include Community Spotlight with news director Andy Paulsen; the All Request Cafe 80’s Lunch with Igor; and Sports Reports with Jimmy Keltz.
 The syndicated Bob and Sheri Show airs weekday mornings.

-On September 17, 2018, WESB signed on an FM translator at 107.5 MHz, also shifting its format to hot adult contemporary and rebranded to B107.5.
+On September 17, 2018, WESB signed on an FM translator on 107.5 MHz, also shifting its format to hot adult contemporary and rebranded to B107.5.

-The station also carries the very popular listener call-in Gardening Show with Master Gardener Bob Harris, and co-hosted by Anne Holliday, from May through October.
+The station also carries the very popular listener call-in Gardening Show with Master Gardener Bob Harris, co-hosted by Anne Holliday, from May through October.